QuentinRa/blog.quentinra.dev/info/cpp/class/operators.md

 * `:` (ternary operator)
 * `sizeof`, `typeid`, `static/dynamic/const/reinterpret cast`

-> There is nothing official about external/internal operator, it's just of way of doing things.
+> There is nothing official about external/internal operators, it's just a way of doing things.
 Every operator could be internal (resp. external) 😎.

 You can call an operator with either